 Eating smaller, more frequent meals paced throughout the day rather than sticking to three main meals may help alleviate drowsiness.

 Muscle weakness is a symptom of low levels of magnesium and calcium, so eating foods higher in these minerals may be beneficial for those with narcolepsy and cataplexy.
-Raw nuts and seeds contain particularly high levels of magnesium and calcium.
+Raw nuts and seeds contain particularly high levels of

 Chronic inflammation has been linked to narcolepsy and lower levels of orexin.
 Since inflammation is a possible symptom of food sensitivity, a food sensitivity test or a medically supervised elimination diet may be helpful.